amare1990/LeaderBoard/README.md

 ## Getting Started

 **You can clone my project and use it freely and then contribute to this project.
-To get the local copy, use  `git clone https://github.com/amare1990/LeaderBoard.git` command.
-After that you have to install webpack from the root directory of this repository.
+- To get the local copy, use  `git clone https://github.com/amare1990/LeaderBoard.git` command.
+- After that you have to install webpack from the root directory of this repository.
 Use the `npm install --save-dev webpack webpack-cli` command to install webpack.
-Whenever you modify webpack configuration files or package.json file, you must build it again by running `npm run build` command from your root directory.
-To run this project, run `npm start` command from the root directory of the repo.**
+- To run this project, run `npm start` command from the root directory of the repo.**

 ### Prerequisites